Important National Park Info for First-Time RV Visitors

 Before you make your plans, you need to take some time and research the parks you think you'd like to visit.

 This is because each one is unique, and each offers different levels of amenities.

-A Few national parks are more popular than others due to their size, location, amenities and beauty.
-These are the ones people dream of seeing, but you need to make sure that the ones you choose will offer the type of experience you want to have.
+Some parks are more popular than others due to their size, location, amenities and beauty.
+These are the ones people dream of seeing, but you need to make sure that the one you choose will offer the type of experience you want to have.

 - Some parks are smaller and offer fewer amenities.
 Others are vast and have facilities such as laundries, showers and stores.

 - Some, such as the Smokey Mountain National Park are close to large cities.
 Others, such as Glacier National Park, are located close to small towns.